 Electron tomography is TEM based method best suited for high resolution (~1-4 nm/pixel) imaging of relatively small areas.
 Typical dimensions of ET dataset is about 5.0 x 5.0 x 0.25 um.

-Serial Block Face Scanning Electron Microscopy gives images with lower resolution (~10-20 nm/pixel in the XY plane; 25-50 nm/pixel in the Z plane) but allows to cover significantly larger areas.
+Serial Block Face Scanning Electron Microscopy generates datasets with moderate resolution (~10-20 nm/pixel in the XY plane; 25-50 nm/pixel in the Z plane) covering large areas.
 Typical dimensions of SB-EM dataset is 40 x 40 x 40 um.

 Electron tomography (ET) is a method for obtaining 3D-structural information using TEM.
 The images of a tilt series are acquired over a wide range of viewing angles, and then these 2D-projection images are aligned and back-projected to generate a 3D-reconstruction.
 In biological research, ET can be applied to study unique structures, which are in the context of a cell.
 ET is ideally suited to reveal cell organelles ultra structure in the 5-20 nm resolution range.